Samson Bakare

-Samson Bakare is a Nigerian-born, multidisciplinary artist based in Lagos, who is known for his portrayal of dark toned bodies with dynamic flowery background.
+Samson Bakare is a Nigerian-born, multidisciplinary artist based in the United Kingdom, who is known for his portrayal of dark toned bodies with dynamic flowery background.
 He arrays his semi-figurative subjects in brilliant colours, making an audible aesthetic statement.
 His work is characterized by protruding eyes, distinctively detailed Iris and Pupil.
 Bakare became known after his collaboration with Gucci.

 Bakare has also engaged people at The Cultural Summit Abu Dhabi, discussing critical matters of decolonization, restitution, and identity on a panel with Fiammetta Rocco, Ashley Shaw-Scott Adjaye and professor Monica Hanna.

 His sculptures have also been featured on the front page of Dada Magazine.

 Early life and education

 Bakare started drawing comics and replicating movies at a tender age.
 He was inspired by his father, who is an architect and graduate of the University of Lagos.
 In 2012, he attended an apprenticeship training in Universal Studios of Art located at the National Theatre, Nigeria.

 He graduated from the school of art and design at Yaba College of Technology, where he majored in painting, sharing an alma mater with Oresegun Olumide.

 Samson is a member of the Arts in Medicine Fellowship., and Society of Nigerian Artists, Lagos chapter.